Copying and publishing public records

 - VPRS 17379 Probate and Administration Files (Courtview)

-If you request copies of records from VPRS 7591 Wills, and have also ordered the corresponding parts of the file from VPRS 28, we will not charge for copying the VPRS 7591 part.
+If you request copies of records from VPRS 7591 Wills, and have also ordered the corresponding file from VPRS 28, we will not charge for copying the VPRS 7591 part.

-- A typical nineteenth century ‘register’ (for example a prison register, or committee minutes) might be three hundred pages long, which would cost $182.40 to copy.
+- The specific information you are requesting is part of a much larger record.
+A typical nineteenth century ‘register’ (for example a prison register, or rate book) might be three hundred pages long, which would cost $124.20 to copy.

 - Many records in our collection are not listed individually.
 For instance the records in VPRS 460 Applications for Certificates of Title are listed in ‘bundles’ corresponding to the boxes in which they were transferred to us.
 If you request a copy of these records and are not able to specify the specific record in that bundle, we can only quote for the entire bundle.